-Annex: Dialog option for the tender process
+Annex 1: Dialog option for the tender process

-This annex is based on guidelines developed by the Coordination Group for Construction and Property Services of the Swiss Confederation.
-The annex is not intended as guidelines for SDC but to give an idea of the dialogue option.
+This annex is based on guidelines developed by the Coordination Group for Construction and Property Services of the Swiss Confederation^[5].
+The annex is not intended as guidance for SDC but to give an idea of the dialogue option.